livegnik/2way-poc-design/01-protocol/05-keys-and-identity.md

 ## 1. Purpose and scope

-This document defines how identities and cryptographic keys are represented, bound, and interpreted at the protocol level in 2WAY.
-It specifies identity structure, key ownership, key relationships, and the invariants that govern authorship and authority.
-It does not define storage, rotation workflows, revocation mechanics, transport encryption, or access control evaluation, which are specified elsewhere.
+This document defines the protocol-level model for identities and cryptographic keys in 2WAY.
+It specifies how identities are represented in the graph, how public keys are bound to identities, how authorship is asserted and verified, and which invariants and failure conditions apply.
+It is limited to protocol semantics.
+Storage, rotation procedures, revocation mechanics, transport encryption, ACL evaluation, and device or app policy are defined in other documents and are only referenced where required for correctness.

-This document is normative for all protocol-compliant implementations.
+This document is normative for all 2WAY-compliant implementations.

 ## 2. Responsibilities

 This specification defines:

-- The protocol-level definition of an identity.
+- The definition of an identity at the protocol level.
-- The binding between identities and cryptographic keys.
+- The binding between identities and public keys.
-- The representation of identities and keys in the graph.
-- The rules governing authorship, ownership, and authority.
+- The rules for authorship and ownership attribution.
-- The validity requirements for signatures and identity references in protocol envelopes.
+- The requirements for identity references and signatures in envelopes.
+- Mandatory invariants and rejection conditions related to identity and keys.

 This specification does not define:

+- Key generation or entropy requirements.
-- Key storage mechanisms.
+- Private key storage or protection.
-- Key generation procedures.
+- Key rotation, revocation, or recovery workflows.
-- Cryptographic algorithms beyond required properties.
+- Transport-level confidentiality.
-- UI or user-facing identity management.
+- Authorization rules or permission evaluation.
-- Application-specific interpretation of identity beyond protocol guarantees.
+- Application-specific identity semantics.

-## 3. Core concepts
+## 3. Identity model

-### 3.1 Identity
+### 3.1 Identity representation

 An identity is a first-class protocol entity that represents an actor capable of authorship.
-Actors include users, devices, backend nodes, services, and delegated agents.

 An identity is represented as a Parent object in app_0.

 An identity exists if and only if:

-- A corresponding Parent object exists.
-- At least one valid public key is bound to that Parent.

-There is no anonymous identity at the protocol level.

-### 3.2 Cryptographic keys

-Each identity is anchored by one or more asymmetric cryptographic keypairs.

-Keys have the following properties:

-- Each keypair consists of exactly one private key and one public key.
-- The public key is represented as an Attribute attached to the identity Parent.
-- The private key never appears in the graph or protocol messages.

-The protocol requires that keys support:

-- Deterministic signature verification.
-- Non-malleable signatures.
-- Unique binding between message and signer.

-The specific cryptographic algorithms are defined in the cryptography specification.

-### 3.3 Key binding

-A public key is bound to an identity by attaching it as an Attribute to the identity Parent.

-Key binding is immutable once accepted.
-A bound key cannot be reassigned to another identity.

-Multiple keys may be bound to the same identity Parent, subject to schema and ACL rules.

-## 4. Invariants and guarantees

-### 4.1 Identity invariants

-The following invariants are mandatory:

-- Every operation has exactly one author identity.
-- Every author identity resolves to exactly one Parent.
-- Every Parent that represents an identity has at least one bound public key.
-- Identity Parents are immutable once created.
-- Ownership of an identity Parent cannot be transferred.

-### 4.2 Authorship guarantees
+- The Parent object exists in the graph.
+- The Parent has at least one bound public key Attribute that is valid under schema rules.

+Identities are not inferred, implicit, or contextual.
+All identities are explicit graph objects.

+### 3.2 Identity scope

+Identities may represent:

+- Users.
+- Nodes.
+- Devices.
+- Backend services.
+- Delegated or automated actors.

+The protocol does not distinguish these categories at the identity layer.
+Distinctions, if any, are imposed by schema, ACL, or application logic.

+## 4. Key model

+### 4.1 Key type

+Keys are asymmetric cryptographic keypairs.

+Protocol requirements for keys:

+- The public key is represented as an Attribute attached to an identity Parent.
+- The private key is never represented in the graph or transmitted.
+- Each keypair uniquely identifies a signing authority.

+The specific algorithms and encodings are defined in the cryptography specification referenced by the PoC build guide.

+### 4.2 Key binding

+A public key is bound to an identity by being attached as an Attribute to the identity Parent.

+Key binding rules:

+- A bound public key belongs to exactly one identity.
+- A bound public key cannot be reassigned to another identity.
+- Key binding is immutable once accepted into the graph.

+Multiple public keys may be bound to the same identity Parent, subject to schema and ACL constraints.

+## 5. Authorship and signatures

+### 5.1 Authorship assertion

+Every operation envelope declares exactly one author identity.

+Authorship is asserted by:

+- Including the identity reference in the envelope.
+- Signing the envelope with a private key corresponding to a public key bound to that identity.

+The backend never infers authorship from transport, session state, or network metadata.

+### 5.2 Signature verification

+An operation is considered authentic if and only if:

+- The claimed author identity exists.
+- The identity has at least one bound public key.
+- The envelope signature verifies against one of the bound public keys.

+Signature verification is mandatory and precedes all other validation steps.

+## 6. Invariants and guarantees

+### 6.1 Mandatory invariants

+The following invariants are enforced by the protocol:

+- Every accepted operation has exactly one author identity.
+- Every author identity resolves to exactly one identity Parent.
+- Every identity Parent has at least one bound public key.
+- Identity Parents are immutable after creation.
+- Public keys cannot change identity ownership.

+### 6.2 Guarantees

 The protocol guarantees:

-- Every accepted operation can be attributed to a cryptographically verifiable identity.
-- Authorship is stable across time and sync.
-- No operation can be accepted without a valid signature from a key bound to the claimed identity.

-### 4.3 Ownership guarantees

-The protocol guarantees:

-- Objects created by an identity are permanently owned by that identity unless explicitly defined otherwise by schema.
-- Ownership cannot be overwritten by remote peers.
-- Ownership is verified independently of transport or trust assumptions.
+- Stable and permanent authorship attribution.
+- Cryptographic verifiability of all accepted operations.
+- Structural prevention of identity impersonation.
+- Independence of identity verification from network trust.

-## 5. Allowed behaviors
+## 7. Allowed behaviors

 The following behaviors are explicitly allowed:

-- An identity may have multiple bound public keys.
+- Binding multiple public keys to a single identity.
-- A single device may hold multiple identities.
-- Multiple devices may be bound to the same identity through separate keys.
+- Using different keys for the same identity across devices.
-- An identity may delegate limited authority through additional keys, subject to schema and ACL constraints.
+- Using identities for users, nodes, services, or delegated actors.
-- Nodes may reject identities that violate schema, ACL, or trust constraints.
+- Rejecting identities that violate schema or validation rules.

-## 6. Forbidden behaviors
+## 8. Forbidden behaviors

 The following behaviors are explicitly forbidden:

-- Accepting an operation without verifying its signature.
+- Accepting an operation without a valid signature.
 - Accepting an operation signed by a key not bound to the claimed identity.
-- Reassigning a public key to a different identity Parent.
+- Rebinding a public key to a different identity.
 - Mutating an identity Parent after creation.
-- Inferring identity from transport context, network address, or session state.
+- Inferring identity from IP address, session, or transport channel.
-- Treating unsigned data as authoritative input.
+- Treating unsigned or partially signed data as authoritative.

-## 7. Interaction with other components
+## 9. Interaction with other components

-### 7.1 Inputs
+### 9.1 Inputs

 This specification consumes:

-- Signed protocol envelopes that declare an author identity.
+- Operation envelopes with declared author identities.
-- Public keys stored as Attributes in the graph.
+- Public key Attributes stored on identity Parents.
 - Schema definitions that classify identity Parents and key Attributes.

-### 7.2 Outputs
+### 9.2 Outputs

 This specification produces:

-- A binary decision on whether an operation’s claimed identity is valid.
+- A verified or rejected identity assertion.
-- A resolved identity reference for downstream components.
+- A resolved author identity for downstream components.

-### 7.3 Trust boundaries
+### 9.3 Trust boundaries

-Identity validation occurs before:
+Identity and signature verification occurs before:

-- Schema-level semantic validation.
+- Schema semantic validation.
-- Access control evaluation.
+- ACL evaluation.
-- Persistent storage writes.
+- Any persistent graph mutation.

-No downstream component may bypass identity verification.
+No component may bypass identity verification.

-## 8. Failure and rejection behavior
+## 10. Failure and rejection behavior

-An operation must be rejected if any of the following conditions hold:
+An operation must be rejected if any of the following conditions occur:

 - The author identity does not exist.
 - The author identity has no bound public keys.
+- The envelope signature fails verification.
-- The signature does not verify against any bound public key.
+- The signature does not correspond to the claimed identity.
-- The envelope claims an identity inconsistent with the signing key.
 - The identity Parent violates schema invariants.

-Rejection is final for the operation.
-Rejected operations must not:
+Rejected operations:

-- Be written to persistent storage.
+- Must not be written to storage.
-- Affect sync state.
+- Must not advance sequence state.
-- Trigger side effects or events.
+- Must not produce side effects or events.

-## 9. Security properties

-This specification enforces:

-- Strong authorship attribution.
-- Non-repudiation at the protocol level.
-- Structural resistance to impersonation.
-- Independence from network or transport trust.

-No confidentiality, availability, or authorization guarantees are provided by this specification alone.
-These are defined in other components.
+Rejection is final for the envelope.

-## 10. Compliance requirements
+## 11. Compliance requirements

-An implementation is protocol-compliant with respect to keys and identity if and only if:
+An implementation is compliant with this specification if and only if:

 - All invariants defined in this document are enforced.
 - All forbidden behaviors are structurally impossible.
-- All rejection conditions are correctly applied.
 - Identity verification precedes all state mutation paths.
+- Rejection conditions are applied deterministically and consistently.